The H2 Wiki

 Introducing IOScopedRef

-The reference type, which we’ll call IOScopedRef, would be similar to IORef in that you would be able to modify it in IO.
-It would differ from IORef in that modifications to it would only be visible within a particular scope.
-Whereas to modify an IORef you have
+The reference type, which we’ll call IOScopedRef, would be similar to IORef in that any modifications would be required to take place within IO.
+It would differ from IORef in that modifications to it would only be observable within a particular scope.
+As we will see, requiring modifications to be of this form allows IOScopedRef to have properties that IORef does not have.

 modifyIORef :: IORef a -> (a -> a) -> IO ()